south-lacrosse/www-dev/docs/off-site-backups.md

 It is possible the remote FTP server has a certificate that doesn't match the domain (Hostinger uses certificates with `CN=*.hstgr.io`) in which case `rclone` will fail.

 To ignore certificate errors run `rclone config` and edit the config, accept all the previous values, say yes to `Edit advanced config?`, and set the option `no_check_certificate`.
 Alternatively edit `~/.config/rclone/rclone.conf` and add the line `no_check_certificate = true` at the end of the backup config.

+## Other Ways To Transfer Files

+There are a few other Linux commands you can use to transfer files to and from a remote FTPS server.
+See other docs for [downloading with wget](development-help.md#download-files-with-wget) and [uploading and downloading with curl](development-help.md#downloading-and-uploading-with-curl).